1ayham1/Data_Science-Exploring_NearEarthObjects/README.md

 ## Data Set

 The following [glossary](https://cneos.jpl.nasa.gov/glossary/) by NASA's Center for Near-Earth Object Studies (CNEOS)define the terms.
-Data is also from there.
+Data is also from there and is accessible in the Project Workspace lesson, under the `data/ folder`.

 ### Visual Exploration